profsmith89/ctps/_sources/chap04.md

 [^fn5]: https://requests.readthedocs.io/en/latest/

 [^fn6]: Line 9 uses Python's *formatted string literals*, which are called *f-strings* for short.
 By placing the letter \`f\` (or \`F\` if you prefer) before your string literal, you can embed one or more Python expressions in the string literal by surrounding them with curly braces (i.e., \`\{ \}\`).
 The string literal is built with the value of the expression at that location.
-See Formatted String Literals in the Python documentation for additional information (https://docs.python.org/3/tutorial/inputoutput.html\#tut-f-strings).
+See Formatted String Literals in the Python documentation for additional information: https://docs.python.org/3/tutorial/inputoutput.html\#tut-f-strings

 [^fn7]: You can read about the ProgrammableWeb on wikipedia (https://en.wikipedia.org/wiki/ProgrammableWeb).
 Some current online API directories include: Rapid API Hub (https://rapidapi.com/hub); API list (https://apilist.fun/); and Public APIs (https://github.com/public-apis/public-apis).